SignalR/bower-signalr/README.md

 bower-signalr
 =============

-Bower package for the stable branch of SignalR JavaScript client
+Bower package for the SignalR JavaScript client.
+Source code is in the main repo at https://github.com/SignalR/SignalR, please log issues there.